orkung/orkung.github.io/_posts/2021-04-09-openshift-notlari.md

 resource specifically fot that container to use. (kubelet en az request edilen kadar kaynagi konteyner icin rezerve eder.)

+### Configure Liveness, Readiness and Startup Probes

+The kubelet uses liveness probes to know when to restart a container.
+The kubelet uses Readiness probes to know when a container is ready to start accepting traffic...
+One use of this signal is to control which pods are used as backends for Services.
+When a pod is not ready, it's removed from Service load balancers.

+The kubelet uses startup probes to know when a container application has started.
+This can be used to adopt liveness checks on slow starting containers, avoiding them getting killed by the kubelet before they are up and running.

 #### Notlar